Coleman Legal LLP Logo

 • Provide and maintain a safe workplace, machinery, and equipment

-• Prevent risks from use of any article or substance and from exposure to physical agents, noise, and vibration
+• Prevent risks from the use of any article or substance and exposure to physical agents, noise, and vibration

-• Prevent any improper conduct or behavior likely to put the safety, health, and welfare of employees at risk (“horseplay” and bullying at work come within these categories)
+• Prevent any improper conduct or behaviour likely to put the safety, health, and welfare of employees at risk (“horseplay” and bullying at work come within these categories)

 • Provide instruction and training to employees on health and safety